deNoor/QBitTorrentSpeedScheduler/README.md

 # QBitTorrentSpeedScheduler
 Windows service to control upload speed of [qBittorrent](https://www.qbittorrent.org/) using its [WebUI](https://github.com/qbittorrent/qBittorrent/wiki/WebUI-API-(qBittorrent-4.1)) (remote control).

-Made for personal usage — feature requests or improvements are not accepted.
+Made for personal usage — feature requests or improvements are not accepted.\
+No user interface, managed through a configuration file.\
 Requires [.NET 6](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) runtime.
 Choose Desktop Runtime for Windows x64.
 Use `dotnet --info` to check if you already have it.

 ### 1. Setup qBittorrent.